HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public
 ## 2023 quickLinks
+* identify common components for JrH Casey & Richard
+  * the GeoSpatial components are good candidates
 * Suggest our "limited preferred scope" (define this) to Richard.
   * incorporate whatever presentation / leave/Behind material that can be crafted
     * review draft #1